Conan C/C++ package manager

 Running the tests

-Make sure that the Python requirements for testing have been installed, as explained above.
+Make sure that the Python requirements have been installed.

 Before you can run the tests, you need to set a few environment variables first.